 Accessible Course Materials

-By Federal law, students with disabilities must be given "substantially equivalent ease of access" to course materials.
-To ensure equivalent access, any course materials such as articles, Word documents, Powerpoints and any other media that are posted in Moodle, on course websites or distributed in class need to be prepared as accessible documents.
-Doing so not only supports our students who use screen readers and other text-to-speech software, it also improves usability for all students across multiple platforms including smart phones, tablets and desktop devices.
-If you have questions about obtaining accessible books and course articles, please contact the college's Accessibility Team by emailing firstname.lastname@example.org.
+By Federal law, disabled students must be given "substantially equivalent ease of access" to course materials.
+To ensure equivalent access, any course materials need to be prepared as accessible documents.
+Examples of course materials include books, articles, Word documents, Powerpoints and any other media that are posted in Moodle, on course websites or distributed in class.